-A safe, well-maintained and interconnected transportation system that accommodates advances in technology.

-Choice among all travel options (passenger vehicle, truck, rail, barge, air, vanpooling/carpooling, transit, bike, walk, micromobility) regionwide.

-3 Prioritize completion of regional bicycle & pedestrian networks for the benefit of individual and community health.

-A transit network which delivers comprehensive, effective service including areas of greatest need and key destinations.

-5 Equity and inclusion in all transportation spending decisions in the region with a focus on historically disregarded communities.

-6 Efficient movement of goods across the transportation network.

-Alignment of transportation investment with land use, community health, and environmental stewardship.
+- Create a safe system for all users committed to the proven strategies in planning, design, operations and maintenance as well as advances in technology to eliminate fatal and serious injury crashes. - GP2 Choice among all travel modes regionwide. - Prioritize completion of regional bicycle and pedestrian networks to provide active travel alternatives to driving for better individual and community health. - A robust transit network which delivers comprehensive, effective, and convenient service, particularly in areas of greatest need and to key destinations. - GP5 Equity and inclusion in all transportation spending and planning decisions in the region with a focus on historically underrepresented and under-served communities. - GP6 Efficient movement of people and goods across the transportation network. - Alignment of transportation investment and planning with land use, community health, and environmental stewardship.

+Goals

+Objectives

-Safety
+A. Safety